interference-project/interference/README.md

 - supports complex event processing and streaming SQL (in next release)

 ## NOTE:
-nterference is not a RDBMS in the classical sense, and it does not contain ddl operations (the table structure is created on the basis of @Entity class JPA-compatible annotations), foreign keys.
+Interference is not a RDBMS in the classical sense, and it does not support ddl operations (the table structure is created on the basis of @Entity class JPA-compatible annotations), foreign keys.
 Standard dml operations, like UPDATE, DELETE for bulk changes and check constraints are planned to be implemented in future versions.